sts10/radiation/README.md

 You'll then be greeted by the main Radiation menu.

-From the main menu, you can choose optin `n` to create a new post.
+From the main menu, you can choose option `n` to create a new post.
 Currently you must write your new blog post **in HTML**.
 That means that each paragraphs should be wrapped in p tags or at least have < br >s between them.
 You'll also need to put a title for your post in the post.
 I'd recommend using an h2 tag.

 Here's a quick example: